Extract Selectable Text from Scanned PDFs Using Free Browser-Based OCR — No Upload Needed

 Step-by-step: extract text with PDFGem OCR

-2. Upload your PDF by dropping it into the upload area or clicking to browse your device.
+- Select your PDF by dropping it into the file area or browsing your device.

 The entire process happens locally on your device.
 Your PDF is never sent to any external server — a significant advantage when dealing with sensitive documents like contracts, tax forms, or medical records.